jeremylynch83/patient.io/content/topics/avm.md

 #image: "/images/covid-19.jpg"
 ---

-On this page you will find information about arteriovenous malformations and their treatment.

 * [Introduction to arteriovenous malformations](introduction): This section provides basic knowledge about arteriovenous malformations including a breakdown of what these malformations are, why they occur, and how they impact one's health.